PIH/old-wellbody-config/README.md

 2) Checkout the *bahmni/release-x* branch as a new local branch named after the ticket number you are applying the fix for (ie SL-x)

-3) Pop your changes off the stash and commit your changes to this branch with the approach commit message
+3) Pop your changes off the stash and commit your changes to this branch with the approprite commit message

 4) Push this new branch up to *PIH* repo as a new branch